Sometimes it is possible that the connection to Wi-Fi is disturbed. Read our tips below on how to resolve this.

 If you are using a VPN on your internet connection to route your internet, temporarily disable it.

-Disable multi access point or Mesh based Wi-Fi systems
+Disable multi access points or Mesh based wifi systems

 Did this answer your question?